Bahrain: 2011 Bahraini protests

 Inspired by the regional Arab Spring, Bahrain's Shia population started large protests against its Sunni rulers in early 2011.
 The government initially allowed protests following a pre-dawn raid on protesters camped in Pearl Roundabout.
 A month later it requested security assistance from Saudi Arabia and other Gulf Cooperation Council countries and declared a three-month state of emergency.
 The government then launched a crackdown on the opposition that included conducting thousands of arrests and systematic torture.
 Almost daily clashes between protesters and security forces led to dozens of deaths.
 Protests, sometimes staged by opposition parties, were ongoing.
 More than 80 civilians and 13 policemen have been killed as of March 2014.

 According to Physicians for Human Rights, 34 of these deaths were related to government usage of tear gas originally manufactured by America-based Federal Laboratories.
 The lack of coverage by Arab media in the Persian Gulf, as compared to other Arab Spring uprisings, has sparked several controversies.

 According to Amnesty International, "Ten years after Bahrain's popular uprising, systemic injustice has intensified and political repression targeting dissidents, human rights defenders, clerics and independent civil society have effectively shut any space for the peaceful exercise of the right to freedom of expression or peaceful activism".
 Bahrain remains militarily and financially dependent on Saudi Arabia and the UAE, though this is changing with the economic reforms being implemented by the government.

+2026 Iran war

+On 28 February 2026, the United States and Israel launched joint airstrikes on Iran, killing the supreme leader of Iran and many other Iranian officials, starting a war with the stated goal of regime change.
+Iran responded with missile and drone strikes against Israel and US bases and US allies in the region, including Bahrain, which suffered material and civilian casualties.
+In July 2026, Bahrain launched airstrikes on Iran for the first time in retaliation, along with Kuwait.